Team Build Construction Contest

 A school may enter a maximum of one team.
 If the maximum number of teams are not registered by the stated deadline, schools may register one additional team.
 A school can enter one (or two teams) and also loan other students out to a school that needs a team member.
 Any team members that are borrowed from another school must be included with the school that registers.
 All students and instructors must register and complete all necessary documentation before the team will be considered as registered.

 Student dress will consist of normal workplace dress for the construction industry.
 No sleeveless shirts of any type will be allowed.
 Safety glasses with side shields or goggles, hard hats, and leather shoes must be worn by all team members.
 No athletic shoes will be allowed.
+No shorts may be worn.
 Some tasks may involve the use of gloves.

 Cell phones, earphones, or any other devices will not be allowed in the contest area or lunch and break area at any time.
 In reality, students will be without these devices during the contest day.